-250 soles in front of the Humanitarian Respite Center at Sacred Heart Church in McAllen, TX
+250 soles about to enter the Humanitarian Respite Center at Sacred Heart Church in McAllen, TX

 Traveling Soles – The title, phonetically is a play on words, which could mean “Traveling Soles” or “Traveling Souls.”

 Due to the increase of immigrant families arriving at the bus station in McAllen, Texas in the summer of 2014, after being released from the detention center, Sister Norma Pimentel, executive director of Catholic Charities of the Rio Grande Valley, decided to provide them a place where they could eat, shower and change clothes before continuing with their journey and reunite with their family members or friends in the United States.
 Her philosophy is to, “restore human dignity,” and that is why these services are provided for them.
 Some of their clothes and shoes are washed and then donated to others.
 The largest number of immigrants that they have received in one day was approximately 250 in that same year.

 Traveling Soles is a series that invites the viewer to learn about the story behind some of the shoes that belonged to these immigrants, which crossed borders fleeing from violence.
 These 250 pairs of shoes are part of these images representing the largest number of immigrants that arrived at the Humanitarian Respite Center in the Sacred Heart Catholic Church in McAllen, Texas in one day.

 These images show where these soles have traveled through, such as the Rio Grande River, the Hidalgo International Bridge in Hidalgo, Texas and the Humanitarian Respite Center.

 433 soles entering the United States through the Rio Grande River or “El Río Bravo,” as known in México

 433 soles turning themselves in at the port of entry in Hidalgo, Texas

 Damaris, Honduran, age 12